Subhas2003/Amazon/README.md

 # Amazon
 This is my first repository.
 <br>
-This is my first project.
+This is my second project.